 Businesses that benefit most from this relationship are those in motion: expanding, hiring, or navigating change.
 They are ready to treat legal counsel as part of their overall business strategy.
 In this blog, we’ll look at what one can expect from outside general counsel, a checklist for when to know it is time to consider it as an option, and how much it costs.

-Outside general counsel functions as an extension of your leadership team.
+Outside general counsel functions as an extension of your leadership team, helping align legal insight with strategic planning with your legal team to strengthen long-term decision-making.
 Instead of hiring a lawyer to handle a single issue, you have someone who understands your business, people, and goals.
 That ongoing relationship allows your attorney to anticipate challenges before they happen and provide advice that aligns with your long-term objectives.

 At Malek + Malek, this kind of support often includes: